spatialstatisticsupna/Scalable_Prediction/README.md

 This repository contains the R code to fit the models described in the paper entitled _"A scalable methodology for forecasting short-term high-spatial resolution cancer mortality data"_ (Orozco-Acosta et al., 2023).

 All the computations are made using the R package [**bigDM**](https://cran.r-project.org/web/packages/bigDM/index.html), which also includes several univariate and multivariate spatial and spatio-temporal Bayesian models for high-dimensional areal count data based on the integrated nested Laplace approximation (INLA) estimation technique.
+Visit [https://github.com/spatialstatisticsupna/bigDM](https://github.com/spatialstatisticsupna/bigDM) for details about installation and access to the vignettes accompanying this package.

 ## Table of contents